Volunteer Needs/Opportunities: Descriptions

 Before the Banquet

-- Determine details (potluck assignments, etc.) and add to the team calendar (see instructions in the Team Members' Area-->Team Communications)
+- Determine details (potluck assignments, etc.) and add to the Team Calendar (see instructions at top of this page)

 - Promote via the Team Forum.